raspberrypilearning/count-the-creatures/en/step_3.md

 ## More colours

-In this step, you will add code to make the camera detect more colours.
+Make the camera detect more colours!

 --- task ---